opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 43.2, 67.2, 57.2, 39.3, 19.3, 2.3, 5.4, 9.8, 45.8, 44.4
 {% endhighlight %}

 We'll use `numpy.genfromtext()` to import data fromt the csv file. `genfromtext()` has a number of parameters.
 I will only go over a few of them in this tutorial.
 You can find a description of all parameters in the [numpy documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html).
-The three parameters we'll use are `fname` which specifies the path of the file to load data from, `dtype` which we know specifies the data type, and `delimiter` which specifies the character separating the values in the file.
+The three parameters we'll use are `fname`, which specifies the path of the file to load data from, `dtype`, which we know specifies the data type, and `delimiter`,s which specifies the character separating the values in the file.
 The file name we'll use is importdata.csv it contains floating point values, delimied by a comma (,).
 Now that we know the information let's read in the data.

 {% highlight python %}
 #create array from inputdata.csv